ldclakmal/ballerina-security/README.md

 ## Issues/Tasks

 This section summarizes the issues/tasks related to the security aspects of Ballerina.
-- Ballerina platform security issues/tasks are managed with the [Project Board](https://github.com/users/ldclakmal/projects/1/views/10).
+Ballerina platform security issues/tasks are managed with the [Project Board](https://github.com/users/ldclakmal/projects/1/views/10).
-- The Ballerina standard library issues/tasks are further categorized as bugs, improvements, new features, and tasks.
-  Refer to the [this](./issues) page for more information.

 ---